boecker-lab/docs.sirius.github.io/docs/_pages/admins.md

 * CANOPUS compound class prediction

 ## Connections needed to run online features
-Three servers need to be reachable for SIRIUS to work properly; the login server (`https://auth0.bright-giant.com`), the license server (`https://gate.bright-giant.com`) and the web service itself.
+Three servers must be reachable for SIRIUS to work properly; the login server (`https://auth0.bright-giant.com`), the licence server (`https://gate.bright-giant.com`) and the web service itself.
-Whereas the login server and the license server are the same for the commercial and the non-commercial (provided by FSU Jena) users/subscriptions, the URL of the web service itself might vary for different subscriptions.
-Further, there is an additional URLs that might be requested for debugging and error reporting purposes, e.g. if the web service or the login server are not reachable.
-This URL is **optional** and are **not** needed for SIRIUS to work properly.
-However, error messages regarding connection issues might be lest informative if the optional URL is blocked.
-The URL needed for the web service will be provided via the authetication servive as part of your access token.
-The URL of the web service will be displayed in the connection check panel when a valid license was found/selected after logging in.
+While the login server and the licence server are the same for commercial  (service provided by Bright Giant) and academic (service provided by FSU Jena) users/subscriptions, the URL of the web service itself may vary for different subscriptions.
+There is also an additional URL, which may be requested for debugging and error reporting purposes (see below), e.g. if the web service or the login server is not available.
+This URL is **optional** and **not** required for SIRIUS to work properly.
+However, error messages about connection problems may be less informative if the optional URL is blocked.
+The URL required for the web service is provided by the authentication service as part of your access token.
+The URL of the web service will be displayed in the connection check panel if a valid licence is found/selected after login.

 ### Non-Commercial subscription (FSU Jena)
 #### Mandatory: